nikita-petrovich/CLI-RandomReminders/README.md

 ### ROADMAP
 - ✅ - March 2025 - Working Prototype
-- ⭕️ - This Century - Save Reminders Between Sessions (SQLite)
+- ✅ - March 2025 - Save Reminders Between Sessions (SQLite) - in another branch for now
 - ⭕️ - This Century - Multithreading
+- ⭕️ - This Century - Background process and .app bundle
 - ⭕️ - This Century - Non-Random Repetitive Reminders
 - ⭕️ - This Century - GUI
 - ⭕️ - This Century - Multiplatfrom App